Protecting people and goods

 Operator errors are the most common cause of accidents in intralogistics.
 The risk of accidents rises with the continuously increasing workload.
 Pressure to work faster and more productively can also lead to stress and fatigue.
 The result: a decrease in concentration and, in the worst case, serious accidents.

 Even at full concentration, it is often challenging for pallet stacker operators to correctly assess a dangerous situation: How heavy is the current total load?
-How high can the load still be lifted?
+How much higher can the load be lifted?
 What speed is suitable for the load weight and lifting height?

 The assistance system Linde Load Management Advanced has the answer to exactly these questions, it warns the operator and can even intervene if necessary.